Background pattern

 If you take more Biodramina than you should

-If you have taken Biodramina more than you should, consult your doctor or pharmacist immediately.
+If you have taken more Biodramina than you should, consult your doctor or pharmacist immediately.

-4. Possible Adverse Effects
+4. Possible side effects

 • Nausea, vomiting, constipation, diarrhea, stomach pain.

-• Loss of appetite and dry mouth.
+• Lack of appetite and dry mouth.

 • Drowsiness and sedation (drowsiness).

-• Headache, dizziness, and dizziness.
+• Headache, dizziness, and vertigo.

 • Urinary retention and impotence.